Retired and Useful

 We verify before publishing

-A panel of fellow retirees reviews each rare-skills profile.
+A panel of fellow retirees reviews each profile.
 We check references, confirm identity, then publish.
 It's slower.
 It's also safer for everyone.

 3. Step 3